Design, Fabrication and Characterization of Microwave Multiplexing SQUID Prototype: Experimental setup for the microwave SQUID multiplexer prototype

 \section{Experimental setup for the microwave SQUID multiplexer prototype}

 The overall test block diagram of the $\mu$Mux is illustrated in Fig. \ref{fig5}.
 This system allows us to obtain the S$_{21}$ transmission parameters and noise information of the $\mu$Mux chip.
-The $\mu$Mux sample is installed in an adiabatic demagnetization refrigerator (ADR).
+The $\mu$Mux sample is installed in an adiabatic demagnetization refrigerator (ADR), whose model is HPD 107K2.
 Depending on the operating temperature, the readout electronics are divided into cryogenic readout electronics located inside the refrigerator and room-temperature readout electronics situated outside.
 Fig. \ref{fig5}(a) depicts the cryogenic section, which includes a signal generator used to produce the flux-ramp signal.
 Fig. \ref{fig5}(b) illustrates the room-temperature readout electronics.
-The cryogenic readout electronics consist of a Low-Noise Amplifier (LNA), attenuator, circulator, and flux-ramp cables.
+The cryogenic readout electronics consist of a Low-Noise Amplifier (LNA), attenuator, circulator, and flux-ramp power supply cables.
+The LNA uses a High Electron Mobility Transistor (HEMT) for amplification, with a gain of approximately 32 dB.
+Its model is CITCRYO4-12A.
+The model of the low-temperature circulator is LNF-CIC4\underline{ }8A.
+The flux ramp power supply cables connect the flux ramp line in the chip and the signal generator.
 This configuration reduces the excitation power of the comb-like spectrum generated by the room-temperature readout electronics to an appropriate level, aligning with the requirements of the $\mu$Mux resonators.
 Additionally, it lowers the noise temperature at the input end of the $\mu$Mux chip.
 The modulated comb spectrum output from the $\mu$Mux chip is then amplified by the LNA to an appropriate power level, ensuring compatibility with the readout requirements of the room-temperature electronics.
 The room-temperature readout section mainly comprises a fast Analog Digital Converter(ADC)/Digital Analog Converter(DAC) board, an intermediate frequency (IF) board, and an IF board control board, among other components.

 The main characterization measurement of $\mu$Mux include magnetic flux dependent measurements of the resonator's resonant frequency f$_r$, the internal quality factor Q$_i$ and the coupling quality factor Q$_c$.
 Therefore, we measured the transmission parameters S$_{21}$ of various magnetic fluxes passing through the SQUID loop.
 By changing the current of the flux ramp coil, the magnetic flux of eight channels in the same flux ramp line was simultaneously altered.
 We used the algorithm described in \citep{Gao-2008-thesis} to extract f$_r$, Q$_i$ and Q$_c$ from the measured data.